What are Tretinoin and Retinol?

 Side Effects: What to Expect

-- Start Slowly: If you’re new to retinoids, begin with a lower concentration and increase it gradually as your skin builds tolerance.
-Also, consider applying it every other night or even every third night initially, then gradually ramping up as your skin adjusts.
+- Start slow: low concentration to begin, increase gradually as your skin builds tolerance.
+Apply every other night or even every third night at first.

-- Sun Protection: Retinoids can make your skin more sensitive to the sun.
-Always apply a broad-spectrum sunscreen with an SPF of at least 30 every morning, even on cloudy days.
-Wearing a wide-brimmed hat can offer additional protection.
+- Sun protection: retinoids make your skin more sun-sensitive.
+Use broad-spectrum SPF 30 or higher every morning, even on cloudy days.
+A wide-brimmed hat helps.

-- Buffering: If you find direct application too harsh, mix your retinoid with a moisturizer to "buffer" its strength, making it gentler on your skin.
+- Buffering: if direct application is too harsh, mix the retinoid with your moisturizer to soften the hit.

-- It's a sign the retinoid is working.
+- It's a sign the retinoid is doing its job.

 Do you have to use retinoids forever?